CartoDB/carto-vl/docs/guides/06-aggregations.md

     filter: ($pop_max > @g_p95)
 `);
 ```

+**Note:**
-> How about using filtering to display just the biggest city in the world?
+How about using filtering to display just the biggest city in the world?
 How would you create a filter for that?
 Give it a quick try and then keep on working in the guide...

 The result using previous global functions should look like this:
 <div class="example-map">